 4. Amazonian and Cayapas people resisted both Inca and Spanish rule

-As a result, they were able to keep their language and culture pretty intact well into the 21st century.
+As a result, they could keep their language and culture intact well into the 21st century.
 You may have heard of Amazonian, but Cayapas?
 They’re based in and around the rainforests on the northern coast of Ecuador.

 5. The equator runs through Ecuador